CommonLit 360 CommonLit 360's Related Media Explorations: Increasing Engagement and Deepening Learning

 Learn about how CommonLit’s English Language Arts curriculum engages students in media analysis tasks that bring each CommonLit 360 unit’s topics and themes to life.

 Maintaining high student engagement has always been a challenge for teachers.
 This was a main consideration when we designed CommonLit 360 units.
 Our approach, like everything else, is backed by research and the science behind why kids become authentically invested in reading — to uncover the deeper meaning and build an enduring understanding.
-Our ELA curriculum is packed with resources that do this: interesting texts, reading instruction, writing instruction, vocabulary activities, grammar practice, independent reading, and much more — all within units that are centered around a singular topic or theme, like the costs and benefits of social media (7th grade).
+Our ELA curriculum is packed with texts, reading instruction, writing instruction, vocabulary activities, grammar practice, independent reading, and much more — all within units that are centered around a singular topic or theme, like the costs and benefits of social media (7th grade).

 Related Media Exploration Walkthrough

 To explain the main pieces of a Related Media Exploration, I will use a lesson in 9th Grade Unit 1: Following the Crowd as our example.
 In this unit, students read about fictional characters who find themselves making choices based on the influences of others, and they’ll learn about the psychology behind why people often go along with the crowd, even when it contradicts their individual beliefs.